Alvarez High School students come together to create a public art project for Trinity Square

 Next these freeform visual abstracts were made into stencils.
 Our eyes honed in on the most compelling imagery with the goal of finding original shapes and forms that could become the voice of our public art piece—hopefully a voice that could echo the truths offered up from the collected stories.
 The process was both playful and revealing.
 The stencils were combined into many potential layouts for the larger public art piece.
 Color palettes were carefully considered.
 This process allowed each student to contribute and helped us breakdown self-consciousness about artistic ability.

 With a concept design for the fence and building mural in hand, our students visited the Steel Yard.
-Tim Ferland, Public Projects Coordinator, and the Weld to Work program participants, welcomed our group.
+Tim Ferland, Public Projects Director, and the Weld to Work job-training program participants, welcomed our group.
 We learned how steel is cut into the intricate shapes found in our design concept.
-Students sought feedback and listened as the Weld to Work individuals explained what they saw in the artwork’s design.
+Students sought feedback and listened as the Weld to Work participants explained what they saw in the artwork’s design.
 Several individuals were familiar with our site.
 One explained that she had been homeless in that neighborhood and said she would view this addition in a positive way.
 The exchange was helpful and putting on safety glasses to see steel cut was thrilling.
 We went into winter knowing that the artwork would be ready to be installed when spring arrived.

 Words by Margie Butler, Community Engagement consultant